Exascale computing: Taiwan

 In June 2017, Taiwan's National Center for High-Performance Computing initiated the effort towards designing and building the first Taiwanese exascale supercomputer by funding construction of a new intermediary supercomputer based on a full technology transfer from Fujitsu corporation of Japan, which is currently building the fastest and most powerful A.I. based supercomputer in Japan.

 Additionally, numerous other independent efforts have been made in Taiwan with the focus on the rapid development of exascale supercomputing technology, such as Foxconn Corporation which recently designed and built the largest and fastest supercomputer in all of Taiwan.
 This new Foxconn supercomputer is designed to serve as a stepping stone in research and development towards the design and building of a state of the art exascale supercomputer.

 India

 In 2012, the Indian Government proposed to commit US$2.5 billion to supercomputing research during the 12th five-year plan period (2012–2017).
 The project was to be handled by Indian Institute of Science (IISc), Bangalore.
 Additionally, it was later revealed that India plans to develop a supercomputer with processing power in the exaFLOPS range.
 It will be developed by C-DAC within the subsequent five years of approval.
 These supercomputers will use indigenously developed microprocessors by C-DAC in India.
+In 2023, in a presentation by CDAC, it plans to have a indigenously developed exascale supercomputer named Param Shankh.
+The Param Shankh will be powered by an indigenous 96 core, ARM architecture-based processor which has been nicknamed AUM (ॐ).